#TheGoodSquad Interview with Sylvia Blythe, Founder of Prism Project

 7. Tell us more about the event happening on August 26th!
 What’s the purpose behind it?

 On August 26th we are having our 2nd Annual Free to Dream Festival.
 This festival-style fundraiser is full of food trucks, a dunk tank, petting zoo, and prizes to win.
 Some of the vendors at the event include the businesses of local youth!
 The purpose behind the event is to showcase what our youth can do when they have the freedom to dream- something that is robbed of survivors of human trafficking and that we hope will be restored back to them in the healing process.
-A child who has been trafficked for years may have never even learned how to make themselves a pb&j…so helping them find themselves and rediscover their interests, their capabilities and passions, will be a huge part of their journey.
+A child who has been trafficked for years may have never even learned how to make themselves a peanut butter &jelly…so helping them find themselves and rediscover their interests, their capabilities and passions, will be a huge part of their journey.

 8. Anything exciting for the rest of 2022 and beyond that you want us to know about?